 Smoking your steaks can add a bunch of flavors to the meat.
-While grilling and baking are common options, popping the steak in an electric smoker is the real secret to a juicy and moist steak.
+While grilling and baking are common options, learning how to make steaks in an electric smoker can be the real secret to a flavorful, juicy, and moist steak.

 Note: most links in this article are Amazon.com Affiliate links, see Affiliate Disclosure, thank you.